It pays to put thought into your cover letter ending.

 Showing politeness is key to closing a cover letter because it shows you’re a professional with strong people skills.

 Be clear about what you’re thanking them for by personalising your thank you.

 Here’s an example of how to thank an employer in a cover letter:

 Thank you for taking the time to learn about me.
 I appreciate the time it took you to review my application for Dash Doors Ltd.

 4. Write a compelling CTA

-When ending a cover letter, provide a clear call to action (CTA).
-Think of the CTA as an invitation for the recruiter to contact you when they’ve reached a decision.
+When ending a cover letter, provide a clear call to action (CTA) by inviting the employer to contact you for a job interview.

-Directly providing your contact details shows that you’re ready to move to the next step, like an interview.
+Directly providing your contact details demonstrates confidence and shows you’re ready to move to the next step.

 A compelling CTA includes your email address and phone number.